Lokeshsuwalka05/React/Assignment4/Theory.md

 ## Q: What is `<React.Fragment></React.Fragment>` and `<></>`?

-A: `<React.Fragment></React.Fragment>` is a feature in React that allows you to return multiple elements from a React component by allowing you to group a list of children without adding extra nodes to the DOM.
-`<></>` is the shorthand tag for `React.Fragment`.
-The only difference between them is that the shorthand version does not support the key attribute.
+A:
+`<React.Fragment>` and its shorthand `<>...</>` are used to group JSX elements without adding extra nodes to the DOM.
+This helps in writing cleaner JSX and avoids unnecessary wrappers.

+- Use React.Fragment (full form) when:
+### You want to pass props to the fragment:

 #### Example